MAziz-0/Legal_site/README.md

 | CRITERIA | MEETS SPECIFICATIONS
 |---|:---
-| Home page | The user is greeted with a Home page which is the foundation of the website introducing the firm through its features section, a testomonial sections and blog system.
+| Home page | The user is greeted with a home page which is the website's foundation which introduces the firm through its features section, testimonial section and blog system.
-| Services | The website has seperate pages with information on services the firm provides.
+| Services | The Website has separate pages with information on services the firm provides.
-| User Authentication | User can register an account which allows them the ability to log in and log out.
+| User Authentication | The user can register an account that allows them to log in and log out.
 | Blog Articles| Article cards are available on the home page to provide Legal and Financial news.
-| Message Board | Once registered and logged in, users can ask questions using the New query page or they can search pre-existing questions.
-Questions they have asked have CRUD features implemented allowing them to manipulate their own data.
+| Message Board | Once registered and logged in, users can ask questions using the New query page, or they can search pre-existing questions.
+Questions they have asked have CRUD features implemented, allowing them to manipulate their data.

 ## User Experience (UX)